Mama Fatima Singhateh

-Mama Fatima Singhateh is a Gambian lawyer, judge, and politician.
+Mama Fatima Singhateh (born October 1, 1974) is a Gambian lawyer, judge, and politician.
 Between 2009 and 2013, she was a judge in the High Court, then at the Court of Appeal of The Gambia.
 She subsequently served as Minister of Justice and Attorney General of the Gambia from 2013 to 2014, and again from 2015 to 2017.
 She currently serves as the United Nations Special Rapporteur on the Sale and Sexual Exploitation of Children.

 Early life and education

 Singhateh had her basic and secondary-school educations in Banjul, The Gambia.
 She received an LLB (Hons) degree from the University of Hull, United Kingdom in 1997, and a Masters in International Business Law there in 1998.
 Between 1998 and 1999 she completed the Bar Vocational Course at the University of Wales and was called to the Bar of England and Wales as Barrister.

 Professional career

 Before her appointment as Minister, Singhateh held several positions within the Attorney General's Chambers of The Gambia—as State Counsel in 2002, as Senior State Counsel, and as Principal Drafts person.
 Between 2007 and 2009 Singhateh branched into the private sector, where she headed the legal department at an international bank.
 She was then appointed Judge of the High Court of The Gambia.